exupero/saveSvgAsPng/README.md

 ### Options

 - `backgroundColor` — Creates a PNG with the given background color.
 Defaults to transparent.
+- `canvg` - If canvg is passed in, it will be used to write svg to canvas.
+This will allow support for Internet Explorer
+- `encoderOptions` - A Number between 0 and 1 indicating image quality.
+The default is 0.8
+- `encoderType` - A DOMString indicating the image format.
+The default type is image/png.
+- `height` - Specify the image's height.
+Defaults to the viewbox's height if given, or the element's non-percentage height, or the element's bounding box's height, or the element's CSS height, or the computed style's height, or 0.
 - `left` - Specify the viewbox's left position.
 Defaults to 0.
-- `height` - Specify the image's height.
-Defaults to the viewbox's height if given, or the element's non-percentage height, or the element's bounding box's height, or the element's CSS height, or the computed style's height, or 0.
+- `modifyCss` - A function that takes a CSS rule's selector and properties and returns a string of CSS.
+Supercedes `selectorRemap` and `modifyStyle`.
+Useful for modifying properties only for certain CSS selectors.
+- `modifyStyle` - A function that takes a CSS rule's properties and returns a string of CSS.
+Useful for modifying properties before they're inlined into the SVG.
 - `scale` — Changes the resolution of the output PNG.
 Defaults to `1`, the same dimensions as the source SVG.
 - `selectorRemap` — A function that takes a CSS selector and produces its replacement in the CSS that's inlined into the SVG.
 Useful if your SVG style selectors are scoped by ancestor elements in your HTML document.
-- `modifyStyle` - A function that takes CSS styles and returns replacement styles.
 - `top` - Specify the viewbox's top position.
 Defaults to 0.
 - `width` - Specify the image's width.
 Defaults to the viewbox's width if given, or the element's non-percentage width, or the element's bounding box's width, or the element's CSS width, or the computed style's width, or 0.
-- `encoderType` - A DOMString indicating the image format.
-The default type is image/png.
-- `encoderOptions` - A Number between 0 and 1 indicating image quality.
-The default is 0.8
-- `canvg` - If canvg is passed in, it will be used to write svg to canvas.
-This will allow support for Internet Explorer

 ### Testing